Kerem Aktürkoğlu: International career

 Aktürkoğlu represented Turkey at under-18 and under-19 levels, for a total of four caps.
 He made his senior international debut on 27 May 2021 in a friendly against Azerbaijan.
 On 1 June 2021, he was named in the Turkish squad for the postponed UEFA Euro 2020, but did not make an appearance in an eventual group stage exit.
 He scored his first international goal on 8 October 2021 in a 1–1 home draw against Norway in a 2022 FIFA World Cup qualification match.

 On 7 June 2024, he was named in Turkey's 26-man squad for the UEFA Euro 2024.
 On 18 June, he scored Turkey's third goal in a 3–1 victory against Georgia in the opening match of the European competition.
 He made a further four appearances for the quarter-finalists.

 On 9 September 2024, Aktürkoğlu scored his first international hat-trick against Iceland in a 3–1 win in the UEFA Nations League.
+On 31 March 2026, he scored the only goal in a 1–0 away win over Kosovo in the 2026 FIFA World Cup European play-off final, qualifying his nation to the World Cup for the first time since 2002.

+On 2 June 2026, Aktürkoğlu was selected in the 26-man squad for the 2026 FIFA World Cup.